What Not to Do in Yellowstone: 5 Essential Tips

 2. Don’t: Take Selfies with Wildlife

-It’s impossible to be close enough to any wild animal in Yellowstone to take a selfie without disturbing the animal and seriously endangering yourself.
-Just.
-Don’t.
-Do.
-It.
+It’s impossible to be close enough to any wild animal in Yellowstone to take a selfie without disturbing the animal and putting yourself in serious danger.
 Animals work very hard to survive the harsh seasonal conditions in the park; any impact from humans only makes their struggle more difficult.

 Do: Keep your distance.

-The park requires that visitors stay 100 yards—the length of a football field— away from bears, wolves, and nesting birds, and 25 yards from all other wildlife.
-Even if you are the legal distance from an animal, watch their behavior – if they change what they’re doing as a result of your movements, you’re too close.
+The park requires visitors to stay 100 yards—the length of a football field—away from bears, wolves, and nesting birds, and 25 yards from all other wildlife.
+Even if you are at a legal distance from an animal, watch their behavior – if they change what they’re doing as a result of your movements, you’re too close.
 Some animals – like bull bison or elk during the rut – can still be quite dangerous and unpredictable even at 25 yards; consider giving them more space.

 3. Don’t: Take Natural Souvenirs